akshayrf12345/fa19-516-166/project/report.md

 and the structure is there for it to work with azure with a few tweaks.
 Currently having a few issues with getting an azure vm up and running, but I'll try to figure that out during class time this week.
 After that I'll get Azure running and then start working on PyTests and documentation.
 Hope to have that all done by the end of the weekend to give time to check over things

+#### Week of 11/24/19

+Completed Azure boot and frugal benchmark.
+Finalized documentation of code and currently adding pytests for reproducibility.